 Despite many advances in theoretical and experimental physics, including the development and confirmation of the Standard Model that explains a great diversity of experimental data concerning fundamental particles, many basic questions about electrical charge remain unanswered.
-We do not know why charge exists in the first place and why it comes in only positive and negative forms.
-We do not know why the fundamental unit of charge is the magnitude e of an electron, nor why all charges are quantized in integer multiples of e, nor why the charge of a proton (a non-fundamental particle consisting of three quarks) has, within experimental error, the same magnitude of charge as an electron (which appears to be a fundamental point particle according to the best attempts to discover internal structure of the electron).
-However, we do understand from quantum field theory why charged antiparticles must have exactly the opposite charge of the corresponding charged particle, and why all electrons and positrons must be exactly identical.
+We do not know why charge exists in the first place, nor why it has positive and negative values, nor why the fundamental unit of charge is the magnitude e of an electron, nor what determines the numerical value of e in some given set of units, nor why all charges are quantized in integer multiples of e, nor why the charge of a proton (a non-fundamental particle consisting of three quarks) is, within experimental error, identical to the magnitude of charge of an electron, which appears to be a point fundamental particle since no experiment has yet discovered any internal structure.
+However, we do understand from quantum field theory why charged antiparticles must have exactly the opposite charge and the same mass as the corresponding particle, and why all basic particles of a certain kind (electrons, positrons, protons) must be exactly identical.

 Here are three questions about the above figure for you to think about: